COVID-19 on Placental Gene Expression and Pathology (PROSPER)

 Study Population

 The target population for the present study includes all women delivering at Greenville Memorial Hospital.
 The opportunity for enrollment may be extended to women that deliver at Greenville Memorial even if they conducted prenatal care outside of the Prisma OB/GYN Center if they meet the eligibility.
-We aim to recruit 40 patients for analysis.
+A total of 40 patients will be recruited for analysis.
 Additionally, 60 samples will be recruited from women delivering at NorthShore Health System who test positive for COVID-19 during pregnancy.

 Description